TVE cancels the Christmas special of 'La revuelta' out of "respect for Raphael"

-RLM also reported that Raphael “feels well, calm and has a very positive attitude” and that thank you deeply both the interest and “the countless expressions of support received from all corners of the world.”
+The medical report from the San Carlos Clinical Hospital indicated this Wednesday that, after carrying out the urgent neurological study, A stroke was ruled out as the cause of his hospital admission.
+For its part, The center assured that it will be “necessary” to carry out “more tests” to determine “the origin.”

-The medical report from the San Carlos Clinical Hospital indicated this Wednesday that, after carrying out the urgent neurological study, a stroke was ruled out as the cause of his hospital admission, although the health center assured that it will be “necessary” to perform “more tests” to determine “the origin.”
+Furthermore, by his own will and that of his family, The singer has been transferred to the 12 de Octubre Hospital“given his history of transplant to which he was subjected in the aforementioned center and for the continued medical follow-up that he will carry out in said hospital.”
+The singer will remain hospitalized because “he has a couple of tests left,” although he is in good spirits and “phenomenal,” “looking forward to getting out,” his son Jacobo reported.

-Besides, of his own will and that of his familythe singer has been transferred to the 12 de Octubre Hospital, “given his history of transplant to which he was subjected at the aforementioned center and for the continued medical follow-up that he will carry out at said hospital.”
+In statements to journalists at the door of the center, the singer’s son indicated that the discharge “depends on the doctors” and that The family is “very calm.”
+Likewise, he has pointed out that for his father canceling a concert is “like losing a leg” and that he wants to return to the stage, but “it won’t be tomorrow when he returns.”

 #TVE #cancels #Christmas #special #revuelta #respect #Raphael